 Note: Local volunteers include Malaysians & expats residing in Malaysia

-International volunteers—add GBP 360.00 for each additional 2 weeks
+International volunteers—add USD 300.00 for each additional week

 Volunteers are given a rotating schedule, to ensure everyone gets the full LTTW experience!
 Typically, after breakfast, we conduct nest inspections to make sure that the eggs are developing well and haven’t succumbed to predator attacks.
 Depending on which research phase you are joining, you will also be split into groups to undertake the affiliated surveys.
 Lunch is then followed by free time (or surveys, if they were missed in the morning), which can range from jungle trekking to secluded snorkelling spots around the island, but volunteers are equally free to laze on Turtle Bay and enjoy the serenity.
 The main aspect of the volunteer’s responsibilities is to assist in nightly patrols along the beaches in search of nesting mothers.
 This is divided into shifts between the hours of 8pm to 7am.